 Make sure you leave an adequate supply of water for your wild guest.
 They’ll appreciate it!

 It’s now time for us to tackle this subject.
 Conventional wisdom may tell you to buy a deer feeder.
 Is this a good idea?

 You should check with the law in your area.
-In some municipalities, it’s illegal to have a deer feeder on your property.
+For example, in some municipalities, it’s illegal to have a deer feeder on your property.

 Should You Provide Corn to Deer?

-Giving corn to deer may seem like a bright idea, but corn can have an adverse effect on the their health.
+Giving corn to deer may seem like a bright idea, but corn can adversely affect their health.
 Corn can cause bloating issues.
-It can also cause GI problems, and kill good bacteria in the deer’s stomach.
+It can also cause GI problems and kill good bacteria in the deer’s stomach.

-At the end of the day, you should focus on offering nutritional plants to your friends.
+At the end of the day, you should focus on offering healthy plants to your friends.